-We send the release by fax and the original by mail.
-We usually receive the settlement check within 7-10 days after we fax it.
+We send the release by fax or email.
+We usually receive the settlement check within 7-10 days after sending it.

 If your case was settled after a lawsuit was started, New York State law C.P.L.R. § 5003-a, requires that the insurance company send the settlement check within 21 days (including weekends) of the date of making a “tender“, the date the the release and stipulation of discontinuance was personally delivered to the insurance company or mailed by registered or certified mail.

 The 21-day period applies to non-governmental defendants.
 If the defendant is a municipality such as NYC or any public corporation, it is allowed 90 days to pay.

 C.P.L.R. § 5003-a governs actions (cases in suit), so if a lawsuit is not been filed by the time a case is settled and the insurance company fails to make timely payment, it may be possible to start an action by the purchase of an index number and filing a motion.

 The penalty for failure to make a timely payment is 9% interest plus court costs.